citizenrich/openhim-stack-docker/readme.md

 # Quickstart using Docker for the OpenHIM stack

-> Note: The maintainers now provide a docker-compose file for the stack, see: https://github.com/jembi/openhim-console in infrastructure folder.
+> Note: This repo will not be updated.
+The maintainers now provide a docker-compose file for the stack, see: https://github.com/jembi/openhim-console in the infrastructure folder.
 Use of that file is advised.

 Thanks for the support from Jembi in this [issue](https://github.com/jembi/openhim-docker/issues/1).